Jean-Marie Le Pen charged over EU funding scandal: lawyer

-Jean-Marie Le Pen, founder of the far-right National Front, was charged on Friday for "embezzlement of public funds" over allegations he illegally claimed money from the European parliament to pay France-based staff, lawyers told AFP.
+Jean-Marie Le Pen, founder of the French far-right National Front, was charged on Friday with "embezzlement of public funds" over allegations he illegally claimed money from the European parliament to pay France-based staff, lawyers told AFP.

 Judges questioned Le Pen for more than four hours about the jobs of three of his aides, according to his lawyers.

-Le Pen, 91, "is very tired of all this," said lawyer Frederic Joachim, condemning the case as an "incursion of the judiciary into the legislature".
+Le Pen "is very tired of all this," said lawyer Frederic Joachim, condemning the case as an "incursion of the judiciary into the legislature".

 Le Pen had used his parliamentary immunity to prevent anti-corruption investigators from questioning him in June last year about the case.